openhab/openhab-addons/addons/binding/org.openhab.binding.zway/README.md

 - Z-Way device types (especially the probe types) supported by openHAB channels with detailed information (scale types and so on) are not complete.
 - Configuration of the Z-Wave network by the binding is currently not possible (device inclusion or physical device configuration)
-- Z-Way App "OpenHAB Connector" is required.
+- Z-Way App "openHAB Connector" is required.
 Further versions will contain other mechanisms under usage of the WebSocket implementation of Z-Way or MQTT.

 <br>
 <img src="doc/BMWi_4C_Gef_en.jpg" width="200">